aws-amplify/docs/docs/lib/datastore/fragments/native_common/datastore-events.md

 ## outboxMutationEnqueued

-Dispatched when a local mutation is enqueued into the outgoing mutation queue `outbox`
+Dispatched when a local change has been newly staged for synchronization with the Cloud

 HubPayload `outboxMutationEvent` contains:
-- `modelName` (String): the model name of the mutation that was enqueued,
+- `modelName` (String): the name of the model that is awaiting publication to the Cloud
 - `element`:
-    - `model` (Model): the instance of your model
+    - `model` (Model): the model instance that will be published

 ## outboxMutationProcessed

-Dispatched when a mutation from outgoing mutation queue `outbox` is sent to backend and updated locally.
+Dispatched when a local change has finished synchronization with the Cloud and is updated locally

-HubPayload `outboxMutationEvent` contains: the name and instance of the model
+HubPayload `outboxMutationEvent` contains:
-- `modelName` (String): the model name of the mutation that was enqueued,
+- `modelName` (String): the name of the model that has finished processing
 - `element`:
-    - `model` (Model): the instance of your model
+    - `model` (Model): the model instance that is processed
     - `_version` (Int): version of the model instance
-    - `_lastChangedAt` (Int): last change time of model instance (epoch time)
+    - `_lastChangedAt` (Int): last change time of model instance (unix time)
-    - `_deleted` (Bool): whether the model instance is deleted or not
+    - `_deleted` (Bool): true if the model instance has been deleted in Cloud

 ## outboxStatus